henry2004y/Vlasiator.jl/docs/src/log.md

 ## Precision

-For post-processing and data analysis purposes, it makes less sense to stick to double precisions, so we mostly use `Float32` in Vlasiator.jl.
+For post-processing and data analysis purposes, it makes less sense to stick to double precisions, so we mostly use `Float32` in Vlasiator.jl for numerical arrays.
 Several exceptions are:

-* physical constants are defined in `Float64`, since single precision only resolve up to ±3.4E+38, and it may go out of bound in the middle of calculation (e.g. plasma frequency).
+* physical constants are defined in `Float64`, since single precision only resolves up to ±3.4E+38, and it may go out of bound in the middle of calculation (e.g. plasma frequency).

 ## Int v.s.
 UInt